githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

 Using the commit SHA is the safest for stability and security. `{ref}` can be a SHA, a release tag, or a branch name.
 Using the second syntax option (without `{owner}/{repo}` and `@{ref}`) the called workflow is from the same commit as the caller workflow.

-### Monitor workflows in use
+## Monitor workflows in use

 You can use the GitHub REST API to monitor reusable workflows in use.
 The `prepared_workflow`_job audit log action is triggered when a workflow job is started.

-### Compare with composite actions
+## How do resuable workflows compare to composite actions

 Composite actions enable you to combine multiple actions into a single action that you can then insert into any workflow.
 This means you can refactor long YAML workflow files into much smaller files.
 This saves a fair amount of copying and pasting.
+For example, if your job needs to run on a specific runner or machine, you need to use reusable workflows.
+Composite actions don’t specify this type of thing.
 Composite actions are intended to be more isolated and generic.

+Below are some key differences between resuable workflows and composite actions.

 |   Reusable workflows    |                                                                                                                   Composite actions
 |--------------|------------------|